openfoodfacts/openfoodfacts-server/docs/how-to-guides/pro-development.md

 - the shell for openfoodfacts
 - the shell for openfoodfacts-pro, this is a shell where you have source the `setenv-pro.sh`, that is you run `. setenv-pro.sh`.
-  Your prompt, should now contains a `(pro)` to recall you you are in pro environment.
+  Your prompt, should now contains a `(pro)` to recall you you are in producers environment.
   (this simply sets some environment variables that will overides the one in .env)

-To develop, on pro plateform, you can then us a shell for openfoodfacts-pro and simply do a `make dev` and everything as usual.
+To develop, on producers plateform, you can then us a shell for openfoodfacts-pro and simply do a `make dev` and everything as usual.

 If you need to work on product import/export, or interacting with public platform, you have to start postgres and the minion on off side.